pridiltal/PythonTaskView-Statistics/README.md

-# Python Task View for Elements of Statistic
+# Python Task View for Elements of Statistics

 --------------- --------------------------------------------------